-The maximum changes in catch limits for each fishery segment indicated by the HCR between any 2-year management period shall be 25% relative to the catch limits specified by the MP for the previous 2-year period unless SSBcurrent/SSBF=0 is below 2nd control point.
+The maximum changes in catch limits for each fishery segment indicated by the HCR between any 2-year management period shall be 25% relative to the catch limits specified by the MP for the previous 2-year period unless SSBcurrent/SSBF=0 is below LRP.

 ANNEX 2: ESTIMATION MODEL

-Stock status (SSBcurrent /SSBF=0), age structure of PBF in the terminal year, and relative fishing mortality by fleet and age are estimated within the MP using a stock synthesis (SS3; Methot and Wetzel 2013) based quasi age‑structured-production-model.
+Stock status (SSBcurrent /SSBF=0), age structure of PBF in the terminal year, and relative fishing mortality by fleet and fleet selectivity at age are estimated within the MP using a stock synthesis (SS3; Methot and Wetzel 2013) based quasi age‑structured-production-model.
 The model takes into account annual recruitment variation and size selectivity of the key fleets (ASPM‑R+; ISC 2025).

 The ASPM‑R+ estimation model adopts the same demographic assumptions as the 2024 PBF stock assessment base‑case model.
 Input data include updated longline CPUE‑based abundance indices, updated catch time series for all fleets, and size‑composition data for fleets associated with the longline indices.
 The model estimates population scale, initial conditions, annual recruitment deviations, and longline fleet selectivity.
-Estimates of SSBcurrent /SSBF=0, terminal‑year age structure, and relative fishing mortality by fleet and age for 2015–2022 are derived from the model outputs.
+Estimates of SSBcurrent /SSBF=0, terminal‑year age structure, and relative fishing mortality by fleet, and fleet selectivity at age for 2015–2022 are derived from the model outputs.

-The ASPM‑R+ first estimates the average fishing mortality over 2015–2022 and the corresponding multiplier required to achieve the SPR specified by the HCR.
-Using these estimates, together with terminal‑year numbers at age, natural mortality, and weight at age derived from the estimation model (EM), the future TAC for each fishery segment is then calculated.
+The ASPM‑R+ estimation model first estimates the average fishing mortality over 2015–2022 and then the corresponding multiplier required to achieve the F%SPR specified by the HCR.
+Using these estimates, together with terminal‑year numbers at age, natural mortality, and weight at age derived from the estimation model, the future TAC for each fishery segment is then calculated.

 ANNEX 3: CRITERIA FOR IDENTIFYING EXCEPTIONAL CIRCUMSTANCES